-(iii) A teacher adheres to collective agreements negotiated by his/her professional organization.
+(iii) A teacher adheres to collective agreements negotiated by their professional organization.

 (iv) A teacher recognizes, as a professional responsibility, service to the Association at the local and provincial levels.

-(v) A teacher who has requested representation by the Association honors commitments made on his/her behalf.
+(v) A teacher who has requested representation by the Association honors commitments made on their behalf.

 (vi) A teacher recognizes the Newfoundland and Labrador Teachers’ Association as the official voice of teachers on all matters of a professional nature.